oneananda/Software-Architecture-Best-Practices/Code Quality - Best Practices/README.md

 - **Avoid unnecessary computations**: Reuse calculated values where possible.
 - **Use efficient algorithms**: Be mindful of time complexity and choose the right data structures.
 - **Lazy loading**: Load resources only when necessary to reduce memory usage.

+## 4. Error Handling
+Ensure your code is resilient and can handle unexpected inputs or errors gracefully.

+- **Use exceptions appropriately**: Raise specific exceptions for different error conditions.
+- **Catch exceptions carefully**: Don't overuse `try-except`; handle only expected errors.
+- **Log meaningful errors**: Ensure error logs are clear and provide enough detail for debugging.